FDio/archived-cicn/libparc/README.md

 $ cmake ..
 or, for MacOSX 10.12, you need to speficy openssl root folder
 $ cmake .. -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl/

+otherwise, if you want to build also the tests you need to specify the following flag
+$ cmake .. -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl/ -DENABLE_TEST=on

 $ make
 $ make test
 $ make install